garethahealy/fis2-ocp-monitoring/README.md

 **Supportability:**
 *If you are a RedHat customer; it is __suggested__ you raise a support ticket to clarify the supportability of the below components.
 The below are the views of my own, and not representative of RedHat nor of any communities mentioned.*
-- FIS2.0 is, at time of writing (December 2016), tech preview and no formal support is provided.
+- FIS2.0 support is provided with a JBoss Fuse [subscription](https://access.redhat.com/solutions/2923141).
 - Hawkular OpenShift Agent is only supported [upstream](http://www.hawkular.org/community/docs/getting-involved/)
 - Jolokia JMX falls under the FIS2.0 supportability.
 - Prometheus JMX scraper is only supported [upstream](https://github.com/prometheus/jmx_exporter/issues)